cyphercosmo/nostr-keys-generator/README.md

 npm run generate-nostr-keys
 ```

-By default the keys will be printed to the console, if you want the command to print the keys as JSON try the command below.
+By default the keys will be printed to the console, if you want them as JSON try the command below:

 ```bash
 npm run generate-nostr-keys -- --output json